idoalit/slims_api/README.md

 # SLiMS API

+REST API for SLiMS Application.
 This application uses the Slim Framework 3.

 ## Installing